 On January 6, 2021, Halo entered into a credit facility with Old Plank Trail Community Bank, N.A., an affiliate of Wintrust Bank, N.A. ("Wintrust") consisting of a6\$0 million term loan and a \$6.0 million revolving line of credit, each scheduled to mature on January 6, 2024 and each bore interest at a variable rate of LIBOR plus250 basis points, with an interest rate floor of 2.50% per annum (the "Wintrust Credit Facility").
-The Second Wintrust Amendment described below updated the rate at which the Wintrust Credit Facility bears interest to the greater of the daily Federal Funds Rate plus285 basis points, or the interest rate floor, which remained unchanged.
-Accrued interest on the Wintrust Credit Facility is payable monthly commencing on February 1, 2021.
-Principal payments are required to be made monthly on the term loan commencing February 2021 with a balloon payment upon maturity.
-The proceeds from the Wintrust Credit Facility were used (i) to repay outstanding principal, interest and fees under the ABL Facility and (ii) for general corporate purposes.
-The Company applied extinguishment accounting to the outstanding balances of the term loan and ABL Facility and recorded a loss on extinguishment of debt of \$0.4 million during 2021.
+The Second Wintrust Amendment described below updated the rate at which the Wintrust Credit Facility bore interest rate floor, which remained unchanged.
+The Third Wintrust Credit Facility bore interest below updated the interest rate on the Wintrust Credit Facility to the U.S. Federal Funds Rate plus 375 basis points, with an interest rate floor of 3.75% and extends the maturity date of the Wintrust Credit Facility from January 6, 2024 to October 31, 2024.
+Accrued interest on the Wintrust Credit Facility is payable monthly which commenced on February 1, 2021.
+Principal payments were required to be made monthly on the term loan commencing February 2021 with a balloon payment upon the original maturity date.
+The proceeds from the Wintrust Credit Facility were used (i) to repay outstanding principal, interest and fees under the previous revolving line of credit with Citizens Business Bank (the "ABL Facility") and (ii) for general corporate purposes.
+The Company applied extinguishment accounting to the outstanding balances of the Wintrust Credit Facility and recorded a loss on extinguishment of debt of \$0.4 million during 2021.
 Debt issuance costs of \$0.1 million were incurred related to the Wintrust Credit Facility.